BIDI [Pronounced: bee-dee]

 BIG BANG THEORY (Cosmology)

-The totally incredible cosmological theory that the entire universe “originated” some 13.8 billion years ago in a colossal explosion of a virtually infinitely dense point much smaller than a single proton, which then expanded a trillion-trillionfold in less than a trillion-trillionth of the second, and has continued to expand since then at a much slower speed, to create all the matter and energy that now make up all the planets, stars, and galaxies that exist and even the space between them.
+The totally incredible cosmological theory that the entire universe “originated” some 13.8 billion years ago in a colossal explosion of a virtually infinitely dense point much smaller than a single proton, which then expanded a trillion-trillionfold in less than a trillion-trillionth of a second, and has continued to expand since then at a much slower speed, to create all the matter and energy that now make up all the planets, stars, and galaxies that exist and even the space between them.
 According to most versions of this theory, even time itself did not exist before the Big Bang!

-Although this theory sounds completely absurd on the face of it, there is some partial evidence to support aspects of it, though whether that evidence is sufficient to actually accept the theory (at least in its complete form) is subject to serious debate.
+Although this theory sounds completely absurd on the face of it, there is some partial evidence to support aspects of it, though whether that evidence is sufficient to actually accept the theory (at least in its complete form) is subject to serious doubt.
 The theory has been constructed so that it does account for the cosmic background radiation of around the temperature (2.7° Kelvin) actually found.
 “Hubble’s Law”, that galaxies very far away from our own have higher red-shifts in their spectrums than near-by galaxies, is also interpreted as showing a Doppler shift in the light indicating that the entire universe is expanding.
 And apparently the theory does “predict” (actually retrodict) the relative amounts of hydrogen and helium found in the universe.
 However, there may be other theories which can explain these facts as well or better, such as the “tired-light” theory to explain red-shifts.